Macclesfield: Other sports

-Macclesfield's cycling club Macclesfield Wheelers is a local club for all cycling activities, from pleasure riding to racing.
-World-famous cyclist Reg Harris produced "Reg Harris" bikes in Macclesfield for three years during the 1960s.
+Macclesfield Wheelers is a local cycling club for activities from pleasure riding to racing.
+World-famous cyclist Reg Harris produced his eponymous bikes in Macclesfield for three years during the 1960s.
 The local cycling campaign group is known as MaccBUG (Macclesfield Borough Bicycle Users Group).
 Formed in 1999, it campaigns for better cycling provision for leisure and utility cyclists.

 Macclesfield Harriers & Athletic Club is an active club with over 500 members.
 The club caters for all abilities and ages.
 There are sections for road running, track & field, fell running and cross country.

 Macclesfield Hockey Club is a community club with 8 senior teams and a thriving junior section.
 They cater for players of all abilities from the age of 5 upwards.
-At the first team level, the Ladies play in the Regional North Leagues and the men in the North West Hockey Premier League.
+At the first team level, the ladies play in the Regional North Leagues and the men in the North West Hockey Premier League.

 In December 2006, Sport England published a survey which revealed that residents of Macclesfield were the third-most active in England in sports and other fitness activities; 29.3% of the population participate at least three times a week for 30 minutes.

 Macclesfield parkrun, a free weekly timed 5k run, takes place in South Park every Saturday morning at 9.00am.